 Advancements in Cardiac Ablation: Cardiac ablation techniques have seen significant improvements.
 These minimally invasive procedures can correct heart rhythm problems by scarring or destroying tissue in the heart that triggers an abnormal heart rhythm.
 For cancer patients, these advancements mean shorter recovery times and lower risks of complications.

 Heart-Healthy Diet Optimization: Amidst these technological advancements, the importance of a balanced, heart-healthy diet cannot be overstated.
-Integrating plant-based foods rich in omega-3 fatty acids, antioxidants, and fibers can significantly improve heart health.
+Integrating plant-based foods rich in omega-3 fatty acids, antioxidants, and fibres can significantly improve heart health.
 Foods like walnuts, flaxseeds, and berries can complement medical treatments for arrhythmia by improving overall cardiovascular health.

 Conclusion: The landscape of treating arrhythmia in cancer patients is evolving rapidly.
 With the advent of personalized medicine, wearable tech, advanced cardiac ablation techniques, and dietary optimization, the future looks promising for those battling both cancer and arrhythmia.
 It is crucial to continue supporting research and innovation in this field to uncover more effective and less invasive treatment options.
 The convergence of technology, medicine, and holistic health practices is paving the way for a new era in the management of arrhythmia among cancer patients.